peter-bread/git-ssh-management/README.md

 >
 > [Click here](./README.old.md) to see old solution.
 >
-> [CLick here](./change.md) to see explanation of differences and reasons between the two versions.
+> [Click here](./change.md) to see explanation of differences and reasons between the two versions.

 This guide is for Linux and MacOS.